-Section 7.4.
+Section 8.4.
 Terms for the members of the Operations Team shall be three years and shall be set to allow the terms to be on a staggered schedule.
-One third of the Team members shall be appointed each year, in order to promote continuity.
+One third of the Team members shall be appointed each year in order to promote continuity.
 If more than one third of the seats on the Operations Team must be filled in a single year, the Board shall seek to achieve the balance of one third of the terms ending each year through whatever means are deemed most equitable.
 Terms shall commence on July 1 of the calendar year elected.
-No member of the Team shall serve more than two successive terms on the Operations Team.
+No member of the Team shall serve more than two consecutive terms on the Operations Team.

-Section 7.5.
+Section 8.5.
 Team members shall be recommended based on their ability to contribute to the day to day operations of the organization.
 Skills to be considered may include expertise in the WASH sector, financial management/accounting, project promotion, event planning, communications and member development, or such other necessary skills to assure the successful operations of the action group.

-Section 7.6.
-The Rotary Action Group Chair shall appoint a Technical Officer to take office on the next 1 July.
-The appointment shall be endorsed by two-thirds of the Rotary Action Group’s Board.
-The Technical Officer role shall be filled by a member of the TRF Cadre of Technical Advisers with professional expertise in the Action Group’s area of concentration.
-The Technical Officer shall serve as a liaison between the Rotary Action Group and the TRF Cadre of Technical Advisers and shall be responsible for maintaining and increasing the level of expertise in the Action Group.
-As an appointed role, the Technical Officer is excluded from the election process.

-Section 7.7.
+Section 8.6.
 The Operations Team shall keep written minutes of its meetings and must report in writing to the Board at its quarterly meetings and provide the Board with all such minutes of the Operations Team meetings and the financial reports of the organization.

-ARTICLE VIII – MEETINGS

-Section 8.1.
-An annual meeting of the members shall take place at the Rotary International Convention each year at which time the installation of Officers and other business shall take place.
-The exact date, time, and format of the annual meeting of the members shall be announced to the members at least 60 days prior to the meeting, and such date, time and format shall be set by the Board of Directors.
-The meeting notice shall include an invitation for members to recommend proposed changes to the bylaws.

-Section 8.2.
-The Board will meet quarterly including an annual meeting of the Board of Directors.

-Section 8.3.
-Special meetings of the Board of Directors may be called at any time by the Chair, by any three members of the Board of Directors, or by one-third of the membership.

-Section 8.4.
-Any action required or permitted to be taken by the Board of Directors under any provision of law, or otherwise, may be taken without a meeting if the majority of the Board provide consent via written or electrically transmitted communication.

-Section 8.5.
-The Operations Team may meet in person, electronically or by conference call.
-In addition the Operations Team may form sub-committees as necessary to carry out the ongoing operations of the action group.

-Section 8.6.
-The written minutes of all meetings, once approved, constitute the sole record of the meetings proceedings and will be posted on the action group’s website in a timely manner.

 ARTICLE IX - FISCAL MATTERS